Fdawgs/yh-sider-obfuscation-service/README.md

 Replace the organization code and email address in the `location` and `practitioner` query string parameters respectively with your own if you have already been set up with an account in SIDeR.

-In the log file you will see something similar to the following returned:
+In stdout or the log file you will see something similar to the following returned:

 ```json
 {